1 on 1 Advising

 - Click Book Appointment and you’re all done!
 You’ll be able to see your appointment in the My Appointment tab at the top.
 You’ll also receive a confirmation email prompting you to put the appointment on your google calendar.
 Please add the appointment to your calendar because you may not remember that you made it!

 - If you need to cancel, login to 12Twenty, go to Appointments, click on the My Appointments tab, click your appointment and press Cancel Appointment.
 You can then choose from another appointment in the calendar.

 - DO NOT book more than one appointment at a time.
 At our meeting, we will determine the need for a subsequent appointment, at which point you will be approved to book another appointment on the platform.

-Alums can reactivate their CSPD 12Twenty accounts by emailing us at firstname.lastname@example.org and we'd be happy to add you so that you can utilize the system and book appointments.
+Alums can reactivate their CSPD 12Twenty accounts by emailing us at email@example.com (new window) and we’d be happy to add you so that you can utilize the system and book appointments.
 Please indicate your graduate program, graduation year, and netid.
 We look forward to reconnecting!

 I walked into the CSPD office with a half-finished resume and cover letter.
 Not only did the CSPD career advisors provide so much feedback on improving my documents, but they also guided me through how to network and interview during the job search process.
 You can count on these professionals!

 In one meeting, a CSPD advisor answered so many of my questions across a range of topics related to my resume and job applications, interviews, and even just figuring out what exactly it is that I’d like to pursue in the future.
 She really reassured me that I’m not behind in this process, but also helped me to establish the next steps I should be taking as I think about graduation.
 I feel confident that the entire CSPD office will continue to support and direct me as I finish my studies and enter the workforce!